koesterlab/teaching-data-analysis-visualization-reproducibility/source/polars.rst

 .. dropdown:: Explanation

     The ``alias`` method that expressions offer allows to assign a reasonable name to the resulting columns.
+    If we would omit the ``alias`` invocations, the expressions would modify their columns.

 Step 8: Filtering data
 ======================